goldentroll/learn-javascript/project-javascript-l1-classes/README.md

 6. Add a method named `getColor` to get `color` and call with console.log to show into console.

-7. Add a method name `canGo` that check color and if it is `green` return true, else false.
+7. Add a method name `canGo` that checks color and if it is `green` returns true, else false.

 8. Create class named `VIPTrafficLight` inherits from `TrafficLight`